 Window collisions and head trauma

 After a window strike, a bird may be stunned but alive with no obvious external injury.
 Place it in the warm, dark box and give it 30 to 60 minutes in a quiet location.
 Some birds recover on their own from mild concussions.
 But if after an hour the bird is still uncoordinated, tilting, or cannot stand, assume internal injury and get it to a wildlife rehabilitator or vet.
+During trauma, the Merck Veterinary Manual advises stabilizing the bird first, then contacting your veterinarian and transporting the bird immediately because birds may be cold and stressed afterward blank" rel="noopener noreferrer">trauma you should contact your veterinarian and transport the bird immediately.
 After a fall or collision, a broken neck bird may be present even if the bird initially looks alert.
 Do not assume a bird that 'woke up and hopped around' is fully recovered.
 Monitor it for several hours before releasing any wild bird, and check with a professional if you have any doubt.

 Pet interactions and falls